 Live conferences offer its presenters an opportunity to contact participants, build rapport, and exercise wider control over the situation.
 However, they are not devoid of their flaws, such as:

 - Limited outreach

 We’ve already covered how expensive live events can be in comparison to webinars, as they force you to pay for venue, materials, coffee breaks, etc. We’ve also discussed how limited they are when it comes to audience, as even the biggest venue won’t be able to house thousands of participants.

-However, we are yet to cover one more factor that is just as important for the success of your business or brand: the factor of time.
+However, we are yet to cover one more factor that is just as important for your business or brand’s success: the factor of time.
 Even driving to and from the venue can take many hours, not mentioning more major things such as the venue rental, room decoration or food delivery.
 With a webinar, you can just focus on your content and marketing, as there is no venue to rent, no room to decorate and no bellies to feed.
 This saves a lot of time and effort on your part.